turbot/steampipe-docs/docs/guides/search-path.md

   - Qualified names would require you to know the connection names, which you don't know (they are defined by the user).
   - Users of your mod can vary the search path to target different connections
 - If you create custom views or other objects, make sure you keep the `public` schema in your path.
-- Since the `public` schema is first (by default), you can create your own tables and views to use instead of the Steampipe tables.
-If, for example, there is a table that you want to permanently cache, you can create a table with the same name: `create table  aws_iam_credential_report as select * from aws_iam_credential_report`.
-If you want to be able to refresh that table periodically, you can use a materialized view instead -- `create materialized view aws_iam_credential_report as select * from aws_iam_credential_report` -- and then periodically use `refresh materialized view aws_iam_credential_report`.
+- Since the `public` schema is first (by default), you can create your own tables and views to use instead of the steampipe tables.
+If, for example, there is a table that you want to 'permanently' cache (or only manually refresh), you can create a materialized view with the same name: `create materialized view aws_iam_credential_report as select * from aws_iam_credential_report`.

 ## More Information